-Business water retailer Water Plus has again secured a place on the Crown Commercial Services (CCS) framework which will allow it to be a water, wastewater and ancillary services supplier to public sector organisations across the UK.
+Business water retailer Water Plus has again secured a place on the Crown Commercial Service (CCS) framework which will allow it to be a water, wastewater and ancillary services supplier to public sector organisations across the UK.

 The framework is expected to save the public sector approximately £20 million.